reckbo/reckbo.github.io/_posts/2015-06-08-Representing-Sets.md

 Typically sets are represented as lists of unique elements, e.g. {1,2,3}, which together with the set operations define an algebra of lists.
 But sets can also be represented as bit vectors (indicator functions) where each bit corresponds to an element of a universal set.
-Set operations can then carried out by the logic operators $\land$, $\lor$, and $\lnot$.
+Set operations are then carried out by the logic operators $\land$, $\lor$, and $\lnot$.
 Here is an example in J.